-Steps 1.
-Recheck student demographic information.
-Consider district and school assessment schedules to ensure students comple DLM testlets during the spring window. ete all 3.
-Schedule locations and times for assessment sessions.
-4. Administration tasks for science are in the Test Management tab in Educator Portal.
-5. Retrieve the Testlet Information Page (TIP) for the first testlet in Test Manage Gather needed materials before beginning the assessment, including printing picture-response cards for testlets at the Initial linkage level.
-6. Assess the student on the first testlet in Student Portal.
-As other science testlets become available, retrieve the TIP, gather materials assess the student in Student Portal. , and
+- 1. Recheck student demographic information. - 2.
+Consider district and school assessment schedules to ensure students complete all DLM testlets during the spring window. - 3.
+Schedule locations and times for assessment sessions. - 4.
+Administration tasks for science are in the Test Management tab in Educator Portal. - 5.
+Retrieve the Testlet Information Page (TIP) for the first testlet in Test Management.
+Gather needed materials before beginning the assessment, including printing the picture-response cards for testlets at the Initial linkage level. - 6.
+Assess the student on the first testlet in Student Portal. - 7.
+As other science testlets become available, retrieve the TIP, gather materials, and assess the student in Student Portal.